 Protip – repaint containers for a bright new look that coordinates with your current décor.

 You’re limited only by your imagination.
 Practically anything can be upcycled into a garden!
-Birdcages, chairs, wine crates, boats and even license plates – plenty of unlikely items can be new life in an upcycled garden.
+Birdcages, chairs, wine crates, boats and even licence plates – plenty of unlikely items can be new life in an upcycled garden.

 Raised Bed Planters